Drive performance on the digital shelf with product content management, activation, engagement, and ongoing optimization.

 While indoor plants have long remained a staple of home decor, they’ve become especially popular in recent years.
 Many high-end retailers are capitalizing on the trend, selling expensive mid-century modern planters and stands to help consumers achieve a certain “Instagrammable” aesthetic.

-Fox & Fern, however, entered the scene with the motto “great design is for everyone.”
+Fox & Fern, however, entered the scene with the motto: “Great design is for everyone.”
 It sells high-quality planters at a fraction of what big-name specialty stores charge.
-And to show how its products stack up to more expensive competitors, the company puts a great deal of effort into its enhanced content.
+To show how its products stack up to more expensive competitors, the company puts a great deal of effort into its enhanced content.

 Public customer feedback is often the most powerful asset a brand can have.
 This is why Fox & Fern also focuses on earning as many customer reviews as possible.